akhilsaini/aws-csa-2017/README.md

   - You can also upload content to CloudFront.

-## Storage Gateway
+## Storage Gateway(Important exam topic)

   - It is a service which connects an on-premises software appliance (virtual) with cloud based storage to provide seamless and secure connectivity between the two.
 Either via internet or Direct connect.

-  - It can also provide connectivity from EC2 instance in VPC to S3 via Storage Gateway in same VPC
+  - It can also provide connectivity from EC2 instance in VPC to S3 via Storage Gateway in same VPC.

-  - The virtual appliance will asynchronously replicate information up to S3 or Glacier
+  - The virtual appliance will asynchronously replicate information up to S3 or Glacier.
   - Can be downloaded as a VM – VMware ESXi / Hyper-V.
   - 4 Types of Storage Gateways.

  1.[Brand New] *File Gateway (NFS) – Just store files in S3 – Word, Pictures, PDFs, and no OS. ( Saves a lot of money)